How does pulse oximetry work

 An oxygen saturation level over 95 percent is considered normal.
 Anything below 92 percent oxygen in your blood may be a sign that you have breathing problems during sleep, which could mean you have sleep apnea or another disorder like severe snoring, COPD or asthma.
 However, it’s important for your doctor to understand how much time you spent with oxygen saturation below 92 percent.There can be drops in oxygen levels that are not long enough or low enough to be called abnormal or unhealthy for your body.
 For example, a couple of seconds with 80 percent oxygen saturation for two times in one night may not be a reason for concern.

-If you want to discover your blood oxygen levels during your sleep, you could go to a sleep lab to have an overnight sleep study, or you can use a monitor at home.
+If you want to discover your blood oxygen levels during your sleep, you could go to a sleep lab to have an overnight sleep study, or you can use a pulse oximeter to monitor sleep at home.

 The pulse oximeter can be a very useful medical device for sleep apnea patients.
 It's much cheaper than a sleep study, and it can reveal important information about your sleep quality or how effective is your sleep apnea treatment.